slatedocs/slate/source/includes/_resourcedefns.md

 > * `https://{iLO}/redfish/v1/eventservice`

-### TTLCountDefault
+### DeliveryRetryIntervalSeconds

-**JSONPath**: `/Oem/Hp/TTLCountDefault` (read only integer)
+**JSONPath**: `/DeliveryRetryIntervalSeconds` (read only integer)

-The default number of TTLUnits until this listener destination subscription expires.
-It may be renewed prior to expire to reset the Time to Live counter.
-The value 999999 is reserved to mean a perpetual subscription.
+This represents the number of seconds between retry attempts for sending any given Event

 ### DeliveryRetryAttempts